This pedestrian and bicycle bridge and the adjoining trail connect three riverfront parks in Historic Downtown Salem:

 Attracting Downtown Visitors

-• Provides another attraction for people visiting Downtown for shopping, dining, parks, or attending events at Salem Conference Center.
+• The project provides an additional attraction for visitors to downtown for shopping, dining, and events at the Salem Conference Center.

-• Additional recreational opportunities increase demand for local businesses, including bicycle shops, running equipment stores, and nearby restaurants.
+• Increased recreational opportunities will boost demand for local businesses, including bicycle shops, running equipment stores, and nearby restaurants.

-• Other cities report that shoppers who arrive by foot or bike make more frequent visits and return often, since they don't have to struggle to find parking.
+• Other cities report that shoppers who arrive on foot or by bike visit more frequently and return often, as they do not struggle to find parking.

 Recreational Events and Tourism

-• Miles of connecting trails along waterways and through parks offers opportunities for marathons and recreational events, which bring new investment to Downtown.
+• The miles of connecting trails along waterways and through parks will create opportunities for marathons and recreational events, bringing new investment to downtown.

-• Oregon's Willamette Valley Scenic Bikeway will be re-routed over the bridge and trail.
-Enhancements are likely to expand ridership along this popular statewide route.
+• Oregon's Willamette Valley Scenic Bikeway will be re-routed over the bridge and trail, likely expanding ridership along this popular statewide route.

 • The bridge's design is unique to Oregon, and will help shape Salem's image, skyline, and waterfront for years to come.

-• The project complements the Historic Union Street Railroad Bridge renovation.
+• This project complements the renovation of the Historic Union Street Railroad Bridge.

 Sustainability

-• The bridge, trail, and efforts to pursue funding for acquiring Minto Island are consistent with the Willamette River Legacy Program.
-The program aims to improve river access, expand parks in the Willamette Greenway, and build upon efforts to enhance this former industrial site for passive recreation, wildlife viewing, and habitat restoration.
+• The bridge, trail, and efforts to acquire Minto Island align with the Willamette River Legacy Program, which aims to improve river access, expand parks in the Willamette Greenway, and enhance this former industrial site for passive recreation, wildlife viewing, and habitat restoration.